zidaneymar/BotFramework-Composer/README.md

-# Getting clippy up and running
+# Getting clippy up and running locally
 1. Download ngrok and configure it to tunnel messges to connector endpoint In terminal, navigate to the folder that has ngrok and
     ```